Tag: life

 “Fred Williams no longer exists,” the voice explained.
 “Zongo Khumalo, it is time to fulfill your destiny.”
 The voice was really starting to fuck with my head.
 I kind of stumbled off the curb and that’s when I saw it.
 It was the sign.

 I don’t mean it was a sign, I mean it was the sign.
 I know it sounds crazy, but the giant Condor sign was talking to me.
-I must have stood there an hour in the piss-smelling gutter rapping with the Giant Neon Doda before one of the club’s goons gave me the bum’s rush.
+I must have stood there a half-an-hour in the piss-smelling gutter rapping with the Giant Neon Doda before one of the club’s goons gave me the bum’s rush.

 I had a plan by then anyway.